Veteran US Senator Dead at 92

 Campbell’s 1995 party switch from Democrat to Republican shocked Colorado’s political establishment.
 The move came during his first Senate term, and he went on to win reelection as a Republican, serving until his retirement.

-Throughout his time in Congress, Campbell worked across party lines on various initiatives.
+Campbell cut a distinctive figure in Washington, known for his straightforward approach to politics.
+Throughout his time in Congress, he worked across party lines on various initiatives.
+He played a leading role in establishing the Smithsonian’s National Museum of the American Indian in Washington, D.C., sponsoring legislation in 1989 that authorized construction of the building on the National Mall.
 His legislative efforts spanned environmental conservation, Native American rights, and western state interests, reflecting his deep connection to Colorado and his heritage.

 Recent Articles